Prairie Ridge High School: Academics

-The four year of graduation rate of Prairie Ridge for the 2017–18 school year was 84% which is below the district average of 95% and below the state average of 86%.
-For this graduating class, 80% of 362 students continued their education into either a community college or a 4-year university, and the most popular choices are McHenry County College (97), Iowa State University (12), Illinois State University (10), University of Iowa (10), and University of Illinois (9).
+The four-year graduation rate of Prairie Ridge for the 2020-21 school year was 98%, which is above the district average of 96% and the state average of 88%.
+For the 2018 graduating class, 80% of 362 students continued their education into either a community college or a 4-year university, and the most popular choices are McHenry County College (97), Iowa State University (12), Illinois State University (10), University of Iowa (10), and University of Illinois (9).

 Prairie Ridge offers over 200 courses including Advanced Placement (AP), Project Lead the Way (PLTW), and Dual Credit.
 It offers PLTW courses in Introduction to Engineering Design, Principles of Engineering, Digital Electronics, and Engineering Design and Development.
-It also offers AP courses in English Language and Composition, English Literature and Composition, Studio Art Drawing/2D/3D, Art History, Computer Science Principles, Computer Science A, Calculus AB, Calculus BC, Statistics, Music Theory, Biology, Chemistry, Physics 1, Physics C, Environmental Science, U.S. History, European History, U.S. Government and Politics, Psychology, Microeconomics, Macroeconomics, Human Geography, French Language and Culture, German Language and Culture, Spanish Language and Culture, and Spanish Literature and Culture.
+It also offers AP courses.
 In addition to these AP classes, Prairie Ridge offers 6 Dual Credit courses (Autos II, Computer Business Applications, Culinary Arts II Commercial, Good Boys Production Management, Marketing, Music Appreciation, and Spanish IV) in conjunction with McHenry County College and 1 Dual Credit course (Calculus III) in conjunction with the University of Illinois.

 In the 2017–18 school year, Prairie Ridge students took 823 AP exams, and 647 of them resulted in college credit (needing a score of 3 or better) for a pass rate of 78.6%.
 For the same year, Prairie Ridge's SAT averages were 502.6 for the English Language Arts section and 560.6 for the Mathematics section, both of which are above the district average and state average.
 This also indicates a 50% proficiency rate in the English Language Arts section and a 51% rate of proficiency in Mathematics.

 Athletics

 Prairie Ridge competes in the Fox Valley Conference, which is a member of the Illinois High School Association (IHSA).
-Both boys and girls swimming co-ops with Cary-Grove, CL Central, and CL South.
+Boys swimming co-ops with Cary-Grove, CL Central, and CL South.
+Girls swimming co-ops with CL Central and CL South.

 The baseball team won the 2007-08 IHSA State Championship.
-The Football team has 3 Class 6A state titles.
-One in 2011 with a 13–1 record.
-Back to Back state champs in 2016 and 2017 with a win streak of 28 games.
+The Football team has 3 Class 6A state titles: in 2011 with a 13–1 record and twice more in back to back state championships in 2016 and 2017 with a cumulative win streak of 28 games.
 The Boys' Soccer Team won the 1999–2000 IHSA State Championship.
 The Boys' Wrestling Team has had two state champions, David Vinton in 2009–2010, and Travis Piotrowski in 2015–2016.